NBA Rumors: Kawhi Leonard Starts Making Plans For 2019 Free Agency, Per ‘Toronto Star’s Bruce Arthur

 The drama in San Antonio officially came to an end when the Spurs traded Kawhi Leonard to the Toronto Raptors for a package centered on DeMar DeRozan.
 However, the Leonard saga will continue in Toronto.
 After the Spurs-Raptors trade became official, rumors and speculations started to swirl that the 27-year-old small forward has no interest in playing and staying in Toronto.

 The Raptors took a huge risk when they traded for Kawhi Leonard since they can lose him in the summer of 2019 as an unrestricted free agent without getting anything in return.
-In an appearance on Back To Back podcast (h/t Lakers Nation), Bruce Arthur of Toronto Star revealed that Leonard has already started making plans for his free agency next summer.
+In an appearance on Back To Back podcast, as reported by Lakers Nation, Bruce Arthur of the Toronto Star revealed that Leonard has already started making plans for his free agency next summer.

 “One thing I was told [Tuesday] night is that Kawhi Leonard had already been planning out his free agency for next year.
 And he’s already been in contact with other star players in the league, saying, ‘Hey, where might you want to play with me?
 What are we looking at?’
 And it wasn’t just L.A. he was talking about.
 Brooklyn was maybe somewhere; they’re going to have a ton of cap space.
 So Kawhi has already been thinking ahead to pairing up and trying to play at the highest level.”